General Questions / FAQ

 You may at any time request a statement of account or a statement of the amount of the fee owed and the expenses incurred as well as interim invoices.

-In principle, every procedure before the authorities brings with it opportunities, but also risks.
-For example, in court proceedings and in other proceedings before authorities – even in the event of complete victory – it is often the case that not all of your expenses for your lawyer will be reimbursed by the other party.
+In principle, every procedure before the authorities brings opportunities, but also risks.
+For example, in court proceedings and other proceedings before authorities – even in the event of complete victory – it is often the case that the other party will not reimburse all of your lawyer’s expenses.
 In the canton of Schwyz, for example, the tariff of fees for lawyers (SR SZ 280.411) applies in court proceedings.

-In the event of losing a civil case, the client (in addition to his or her own lawyer’s fees) must in principle pay the court costs (in accordance with the scale of fees for the administration and administration of justice in the canton of Schwyz SR SZ 173.111and also reimburse the lawyer’s fees of the opposing party (within the scope of the awarded party compensation in accordance with the scale of fees), which are primarily calculated according to the amount in dispute.
+If the client is unsuccessful in civil proceedings, the client must pay the court costs (in addition to their own lawyer’s fees) in accordance with the scale of fees for the administration and administration of justice in the Canton of Schwyz SR SZ 173.111) and also reimbursement of the other party’s legal costs (within the scope of the party compensation awarded in accordance with the scale of fees), which are primarily based on the amount in dispute.

 If you have legal expenses insurance, you must clarify in advance whether the case is covered by your insurance.
 Please follow the Checkliste of the Swiss Bar Association and the Swiss Insurance Association.